CD63 (Late Endosomes Marker) Antibody - With BSA and Azide

 firstname.lastname@example.org, and receive a free "I Love Antibodies" mug.

 Provided below are standard protocols that you may find useful for product applications.

+This MAb recognizes protein of 26kDa-60kDa, which is identified as CD63.
+Its epitope is different from that of MAb LAMP3/529.
 The tetraspanins are integral membrane proteins expressed on cell surface and granular membranes of hematopoietic cells and are components of multi-molecular complexes with specific integrins.
 The tetraspanin CD63 is a lysosomal membrane glycoprotein that translocates to the plasma membrane after platelet activation.
 CD63 is expressed on activated platelets, monocytes and macrophages, and is weakly expressed on granulocytes, T cell and B cells.
 It is located on the basophilic granule membranes and on the plasma membranes of lymphocytes and granulocytes.
 CD63 is a member of the TM4 superfamily of leukocyte glycoproteins that includes CD9, CD37 and CD53, which contain four transmembrane regions.
 CD63 may play a role in phagocytic and intracellular lysosome-phagosome fusion events.
 CD63 deficiency is associated with Hermansky-Pudlak syndrome and is strongly expressed during the early stages of melanoma progression.

 If you have used an Abgent product and would like to share how it has performed, please click on the "Submit Review" button and provide the requested information.
 Our staff will examine and post your review and contact you if needed.

 If you have any additional inquiries please email technical services at email@example.com.